pixelastic/firost/docs/src/urlToFilepath.md

 ---

 <div class="lead">
-  Transform any url into a strong suitable for a filepath.
+  Transform any url into a string suitable for a filepath.
 Useful when you want to download files on disk with a deterministic path
 </div>